gdbooks/3DCollisions/Chapter1/point_in_sphere.md

 ### Unit Test

-The sample / Unit test code for this section will be included with the next (Closest point on Sphere) sections.
+The sample / Unit test code for this section will be included with the next (Closest point on Sphere) section.